-(a) in instances in which the social worker cannot attend the case review due to an emergency or illness, either attend the case review or provide for alternative staff representation; and
+(a) in instances in which the social worker cannot attend the case review due to an emergency or illness, either attend the case review or provide for alternative staff representation;

-(b) ensure that the determinations of the case review panel are implemented unless:
+(b) ensure the determinations of the case review panel are implemented unless:

 1. there is an appeal and reversal of those determinations by the Regional Director, as set forth below; or

-2. changes in case circumstances necessitate changes in the service plan, provided that the Area Director approves such changes.
+2. changes in case circumstances necessitate changes in the action plan; and

-(c) notify the Area Director if the determinations of the case review panel will be appealed.

-(7) Responsibilities of Area Directors.
-The Area Director or his/her designee shall:
+(c) notify the Area Director if the determinations of the case review panel will be appealed.(7) Responsibilities of Area Directors.
+The Area Director or designee shall: